alperuzun/Proteinarium/README.md

      * **\<projectName>\_ClusterAnalyses.csv:** cluster analysis files
      * **\<projectName>\_Dendrogram.png:** dendrogram image
      * **\<projectName>\_Dendrogram.txt:** representation of the dendrogram in Newick tree format

+*    Running Proteinarium using the GUI for prolonged periods of time can use excess amounts of memory, to avoid this please exit out of the Proteinarium GUI between Proteinarium analyses.

 ## 3. Viewing Clusters